hyacinth-ai/core-service-framework/README.md

       - api
 ```

-The JWT token returns as:
+The final response wrapping JWT token returns as:

 ```json
 {